 John and Chris have received recognition by their peers in this area of law.
-Most notably, they are both listed in the current edition of The Best Lawyers in America® in the area of medical malpractice plaintiffs law.
+Most notably, Best Lawyers® lists each of them in the 2022 edition of The Best Lawyers in America® in the area of medical malpractice plaintiffs law.
 Each has received the additional honor of being named as Best Lawyers® "Lawyer of the Year" for Medical Malpractice - Burlington.
-Chris in the 2015 edition of Best Lawyers and John in the 2014 edition.
+Chris in the 2022, 2018 and 2015 edition of Best Lawyers, and John in the 2014 edition.

 Examples of Medical Malpractice Cases Handled by the Maleys